reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_03.md

     - When you perform an operation on a dataframe, the result is a new dataframe (in this case, a new **customers** dataframe is created by selecting a specific subset of columns from the **df** dataframe)
     - Dataframes provide functions such as **count** and **distinct** that can be used to summarize and filter the data they contain.
-    - The `dataframe['Field1', 'Field2', ...]` syntax is a shorthand way of defining a subset of columns.
+    - The `dataframe['Field1', 'Field2', ellipse]` syntax is a shorthand way of defining a subset of columns.
 You can also use **select** method, so the first line of the code above could be written as `customers = df.select("CustomerName", "Email")`

 1. Modify the code as follows: